zntm/daydream/doc/05_functions.md

 ## Destructuring Arguments

-You can destruct objects or arrays directly in the parameter list (if supported by syntax, otherwise manually inside).
+You can destruct objects or arrays using assignment syntax within the function body.

-_Note: Currently destructuring is supported in assignments, verify if supported in param list._
-_(Based on tests, destructuring is `var {x} = obj`, so manual destructuring inside function is the standard way)._

 ```javascript
 fn print_point(pt) {